Chris Taylor Player Props: Dodgers vs. Reds

-On Wednesday, Chris Taylor (batting .292 in his past 10 games) and the Los Angeles Dodgers face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
-First pitch is at 7:10 PM ET.
+Chris Taylor and his .355 on-base percentage over his past 10 games (85 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers against the Cincinnati Reds and Graham Ashcraft on June 8 at 12:35 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Reds.
+In his previous game he had a hitless performance (0-for-4) against the Reds.

 Chris Taylor Game Info & Props vs. the Reds